Montane Summer Spine

 Simon Roberts

 There's a respect for this course.
 You can't compare it to anything because of the non stop aspect.
 You get to have a 30 minute kip on Hadrian's Wall!
-I wanted to test myself and obviously I'll be back to do the big one.
+I really wanted to test myself and that's what the Spine Race does.

 Montane Winter Spine Challenger North Winner 2022